 1 sound, or process.

 2 (26) "State" means a state of the United States, the District of Columbia, Puerto 3 Rico, the United States Virgin Islands, or any other territory or possession subject to the 4 jurisdiction of the United States.
 The term includes a federally recognized Indian tribe.
 5 (27) "Supported decision making" means assistance, from one or more persons of 6 an individual's choosing, that helps the individual make or communicate a decision, including by 7 helping the individual understand the nature and consequences of the decision.
 8 (28) "Surrogate" means: 9 (A) an agent; 10 (B) a default surrogate; or 11 (C) a guardian authorized to make health-care decisions.
-12 13 14 15 16 17 18 19 20 21 22 23 24 25 Legislative Note: If the state recognizes domestic partnerships, insert the term used in the state in the bracketed text in paragraphs (5) and (8), and wherever the term appears in this act.
+12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 Legislative Note: If the state recognizes domestic partnerships or civil unions, insert the term used in the state in the bracketed text in paragraphs (5) and (8), and wherever the term appears in this act.
 If the state does not recognize domestic partnerships, delete the bracketed text.
 It is the intent of this act to incorporate future amendments to the federal law cited in paragraph (17).
 A state in which the constitution or other law does not permit incorporation of future amendments when a federal statute is incorporated into state law should omit the phrase "as amended."
 A state in which, in the absence of a legislative declaration, future amendments are incorporated into state law also should omit the phrase.
 If the state has separate terms for and laws authorizing the practice of medicine and osteopathy, remove the brackets in paragraph (20) and cite to the appropriate statutes.
-However, if the practice of osteopathy in the state is included in the term "medicine" and is authorized by the state's law regarding the practice of medicine, the bracketed text related to osteopathy should be 26 27 deleted.
-28 Comment 29 30 The Section contains definitions central to the Act's purpose and scope.
-31 32 33 34 First, it defines "advance health-care directive" as either a power of attorney for health care or a health-care instruction.
+However, if the state's law regarding the practice of medicine, the bracketed text related to osteopathy should be deleted.
+29 The Section contains definitions central to the Act's purpose and scope.
+30 31 32 33 34 First, it defines "advance health-care directive" as either a power of attorney for health care or a health-care instruction.
 The first appoints an agent to make health-care decisions; the second provides information about an individual's treatment preferences, goals, values, and related wishes to guide future health care decision-making.
-The term "health-care instruction" includes oral and written directions.
-The instruction may relate to a particular health-care decision or to health care in general.
-The term "health-care instruction" replaces the term "individual instruction," which was used in the 1993 Act.
-The change is designed to provide clarity, and to indicate that an instruction may include more than one piece of information.
+The term "health-care instruction" includes